 Therefore, solution.
 Key (usually first) sentence is in italics.

-Commentary and consequences paragraphs
+Commentary and consequences paragraphs and bullet points.

 These are written in the "you" form as if the author is speaking to the person named in the pattern's context sentence.
 "You" could be a customer, a developer, or even a manager, depending on the pattern.